open-company/developer-onboarding/README.md

 ### Pull Request Process

 The purpose of the pull request process is to ensure code and product quality.
-The reviewer has 2 important responsibilites: code quality via code review, and product quality via QA of the change, ensuring both that the new functionality or fix works as expected and that other related parts of the product haven't regressed.
+The reviewer has 2 important responsibilities: code quality via code review, and product quality via QA of the change, ensuring both that the new functionality or fix works as expected and that other related parts of the product haven't regressed.

-1. The creator of the pull request is responible for adequately describing the change being made.
+1. The creator of the pull request is responsible for adequately describing the change being made.
 The main components of the description are what changed, how it changed, and why it changed, and what steps were taken to fully QA the change.
-1. The creator of the pull request marks themself as the assignee, which signifies they are the primary submitter of the change and will be the one to respond to reviewer's question, comments and requests for changes.
+1. The creator of the pull request marks them-self as the assignee, which signifies they are the primary submitter of the change and will be the one to respond to reviewer's question, comments and requests for changes.
 If at some point another developer becomes the primary contributor of the change, the assignee is changed.
 1. At this point though, the PR is not yet ready for review, it may still be in progress.
 Once it is ready to be reviewed, the assignee adds the label "ready for review".
 In the unusual case that the assignee wants the PR reviewed by a specific developer, they can also assign that developer with the reviewer field.
 NB: This is not usually done and you need a good reason to want a specific reviewer.
 1. At this point, any other developer that sees the PR should do the review, assigning themself with the reviewer field, removing the "ready for review" label, and labeling it with "reviewing".
 The reviewer reviews the code and performs QA, repeating the steps provided in the PR description *and* thinking critically about what additional QA steps may have been missed by the assignee.
 1. Now the usual back and forth commences between the assignee and the reviewer consisting of questions, comments, ideas, requests, suggestions and changes.
 NB: Reviews are about the code, not about the people, as an assignee, try to remain objective and not take anything from the reviewer personally, and as a reviewer, be kind and stay focused on the code.